 The Company sets performance targets for its Senior Executives and their performance is evaluated against these targets.
 These targets are aligned to overall business goals and Company requirements for the position.
-An informal assessment of progress is carried out through the year, with a full formal evaluation of the executives conducted annually.
-Performance pay components of Senior Executive packages are dependent on the outcome of the evaluation.
+Ongoing assessment of progress is carried out through the year with performance pay components of Senior Executive packages dependent on the outcome of these assessments.